IncandelaLab/SharedUI/README.md

 Additionally, all users will need a lxplus account.
 You will need to add yourself to the cms-hgcal-assemblyOperators [E-group](https://e-groups.cern.ch/e-groups/EgroupsSearchForm.do) in order to get permission to upload to the DB.

-**For developers only:**  It's recommended to use Qt Creator for editing the .ui files.
-If it's not already installed, you can download it from the Qt Creator tab of [this page.](https://www.qt.io/offline-installers)  After making changes to the .ui files, run the script `compile.sh` (or `compile.bat`) in the .ui files' directory to carry all of the changes over to the corresponding .py files.
-(Note:  Adding new .ui files will require you to modify compile.sh and compile.bat accordingly.)
-Installing SQL Developer is also highly recommended for developers, since you may need to view the raw contents of the DB and test SQL queries.
-You can download it [here.](https://www.oracle.com/database/sqldeveloper/technologies/download/)

 ## Running and using the GUI

 To run the GUI, `cd` into the `SharedUI` directory and use the following command: